Michelham Priory: Barn

 The barn was built between 1587 and 1610.
 It is on a timber frame clad with tarred weatherboards.
 The arched queen post roof is covered with pegtiles.
 The barn is Grade II listed, and currently serves as a function and meeting room.

 Chapter house and dormitory

 The chapter house and dormitory stood south of the church, on the east of the site.

 Church

 The church stood to the north of the surviving refectory.
 It possessed five bells.
 No trace of it remains today.

+The five bells, cast by unknown founders, collectively weighed 40cwt (2030Kg) and were sold to John Ipingbury for £26 13s 4d at the dissolution of the monasteries.

 Dovecot

 The dovecot, also described as a stables or pigeon house, is a single-storey building of sandstone, ashlar on the south facing aspect under a hipped pegtile roof.
 Built in the 18th century, it is a Grade II listed building.
 The building has been converted to form a shop and tearoom.

 Gatehouse

 The gatehouse was built in the early 15th century, during the time when John Leem was prior.
 A basement at moat level served either as a cellar or prison.
 The building is about 50 ft high and contains four storeys, including the cellar.

 In the 16th century, a stone bridge was built over the moat.
 The gatehouse and bridge are Grade I listed buildings.